Knowledge Exchange

-The Knowledge Exchange (formerly known as IKEEP) platform is an online resource that shares open-access educational modules, webinars, and interactive discussions.
-ISID’s new online learning environment focuses on sharing evidence-based information for the infectious disease management, control and prevention in resource-limited settings.
+The Knowledge Exchange platform is an online resource that shares open-access educational modules, webinars, and interactive discussions.
+ISID’s online learning environment focuses on sharing evidence-based information for infectious disease management, control and prevention in resource-limited settings.

 The content hosted on the Knowledge Exchange serves as an enduring resource for practitioners around the globe with a focus on low- and middle-income countries.
-Launched in October 2020, the Knowledge Exchange regularly shares critical infectious disease knowledge covering a range of global infectious disease priorities and provides content focused on career development and leadership skill-building.
+The Knowledge Exchange regularly shares critical infectious disease knowledge covering a range of global infectious disease priorities and provides content focused on career development and leadership skill-building.

 Coming Soon to Knowledge Exchange